xing/beetle/_posts/2010-03-30-introducing-beetle.md

 This sounds relatively straightforward, but an actual implementation of the deduplification logic needs to address some nontrivial issues:

-* it must work reliably across process boundaries
+* it must work reliably across process/machine boundaries
 * it must guarantee atomicity for message handler execution
 * it must be scalable
 * it should provide protection against misbehaving message handlers
 * it should provide a way to restart failed handlers without entering an endless loop

-These requirements led us to try out a persistent key value store to hold the information we need on the consumer side to implement the deduplification logic: how often a message has been seen, how often we have tried running a message handler but failed, how long we should wait before retrying and whether some other process has already started a handler for the message (execution mutex).
+These requirements led us to try out a persistent key value store to hold the information we need on the consumer side: how often a message has been seen, how often we have tried running a message handler but failed, how long we should wait before retrying and whether some other process has already started a handler for the message (execution mutex).

 Our current implementation uses [Redis][redis], as it seemed to be the simplest key value store out there, requiring the least amount of configuration with no additional software